Leo is currently Head of Year 10 at St Ignatius College in Enfield.

 “We want people to watch Step Back and understand that being involved in gangs and arming yourself with a knife quite literally ruins lives.”

-On the build up to its release, Step Back has been featured in media such as
+Step Back has been featured in media such as

 Keep the Faith magazine, Enfield Dispatch and the Voice Newspaper online.